 PSYC-AGED-416 Internship in Gerontology, 3 cr.
-This 120 clock hour supervised field experience course is required of all students.
+This 120 clock hour supervised field work course is required of all students.
 Those with no prior experience in gerontology must complete PSYC-AGED 415 before registering for this course.
 The internship site varies according to the interests of the student.
 The faculty will determine the suitability of the site.
 Prereq: PSYC-AGED 402 and consent of the gerontology Field Experience Coordinator.

 PSYC-AGED-418 Public Policy and Aging, 3 cr.
-This course will examine major health care, social and economic policies, that affect the elderly.
+This course will examine major health care, social, and economic policies that affect the elderly.
 Students will learn to assess and understand the differential impact on life style and quality of life experienced in old age by individuals of various socioeconomic classes.
 Prereq: PSYC-AGED 401.

 PSYC-AGED-420 Seminar in Proposal Writing, 3 cr.
 This seminar covers the whole process of proposal writing as it applies to either grant or thesis proposals.
-Students are expected to produce an acceptable proposal as part of the COUISE.
-Prereq.: PSYC-AGED 408.
-Open only to students who have been accepted as candidates for the master's degree in gerontology.
+Students are expected to produce an acceptable proposal as part of the course.
+Prereq:: PSYC-AGED 408.